Friday, December 31, 2010

 Frida in a White Dress

 Fr.
 Michael, knowing of my deep love of Ms. Kahlo, purchased a Chronicles Book of Frida postcards.
-The photo above is possibly my most favourite picture of Frida.
+The photo below is possibly my most favourite picture of Frida.
 She is stunning.

 Monday, December 6, 2010